top of page

 our story

-Angela Hall is the founder of EMA, a highly qualified professional with a wealth of international equine therapy and lecturing experience.
+Angela Hall is the founder of EMA, a highly qualified professional with a wealth of international equine therapy and lecturing experience and is also a published author.
 Her love for horses is clear when you observe her working with them and she constantly explores how the human and horse partnership can be improved upon.

 ANGELA PEN PIC square.jpg